Bouch04/raspberry-pi-pihole-dns-server/README.md

-# Raspberry Pi Pi-hole DNS Server
+# Raspberry Pi DNS Filtering Server (Pi-hole Deployment)

 ## Overview
 Deployed, configured, and validated a Raspberry Pi–based Pi-hole server as the primary DNS resolver for a private LAN.